 Tennessee Cave Salamander

-Description: A large salamander (4.0 to 7.5 inches in length) with small eyes, lack of eyelids, wide head, spatulate snout, and bright red feathery, external gills.
+The Tennessee Cave Salamander, Gyrinophilus palleucus, is found in a restricted range of limestone cave systems in Tennessee, Alabama, and Georgia.
+Two subspecies, separated by range, are recognized: Big Mouth Cave Salamander (G. p. necturoides) and Pale Salamander (G. p. palleucus).
+The Tennessee Cave Salamander is a large salamander (4.0 to 7.5 inches in length) with small eyes, a lack of eyelids, a wide head, a spatulate snout, and bright red, feathery, external gills.
 Overall coloration is salmon to pale pink with a pale belly.
-G. p. necturoides is dark and heavily spotted and G. p. palleucus is pale flesh-pink in color.
+G. p. necturoides is dark and heavily spotted, and G. p. palleucus is pale flesh-pink in color.

-Similar Species: Berry Cave Salamander has a larger head and body and has a throat stripe; also separate range.
+Similar Species: Berry Cave Salamander has a larger head and body and has a throat stripe; also, it has a separate range.

 Habitat: Occurs in caves and sinkholes containing streams.